HeapsIO/heaps-doc/DomKit.md

 style.allowInspect = true;
 ```

-You can then using middle mouse button click anytime to enable/disable domkit inspector.
+You can then use the middle mouse button click anytime to enable/disable domkit inspector.
 Move your mouse over any component to see its name, id, classes and properties.
 You can use the mouse wheel to browse the component hierarchy.
 Maintaining `Ctrl` while clicking will also display the hierarchy in a separate tree-view.

 ![image](https://haxe.org/img/blog/2020-04-06-shirogames-stack/domkit.png)

 # Defining custom Components

 In order to define custom components, you need to:

-* implements `h2d.domkit.Object` (if not already inherited from your superclass)
+* implement `h2d.domkit.Object` (if not already inherited from your superclass)
 * add `@:p` for each property you wish to expose to domkit markup/CSS
-* you can add `@:uiComp("name")` metadata in order to customize the component name
+* optionally add `@:uiComp("name")` metadata in order to customize the component name

 Here's a small example:
 ```haxe